aitherlade/RestApi/README.md

 2) REST API client that sends requests using RestTemplate.

 Functionallity:
-1) register a new Sensor
+1) register a new sensor
+2) get all of the available sensors
-2) send measurements using one of the existing Sensor
+2) send measurements using one of the existing sensor
 3) get measurements and Sensor who sent data
 4) calculate the total number of raining days based on all measurements